opoupeney/dfd/source/devguide/mob-gcs/mobgc-carousel.rst

 Carousel
 ========

-A Carousel is a graphical component that lets you scroll easily through images, for example in slideshow.
+A Carousel is a graphical component that lets you scroll easily through a set of images.

 |